Home

 • Leisure and Elder Recreation Programs

-Start Program Conversations Now
+• Start Senior Program Conversations Now

 1. Use these programs in a variety of ways to spark conversation.
 You can look at options to stimulate your parents' imagination about the type of life that they would like to imagine.
 Maybe they haven't thought about the types of recreation opportunities that are available.
 Volunteering in later life may not have seemed possible.
 Maybe they narrowed the range of housing options because they feared that they couldn't afford it.